uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-compression/sections/general-purpose.md

 The main point is that anything that has been encoded can be decoded to exactly the same as it was before it was compressed, but here's an illustration of how it works in case you're curious about how it's even possible.
 Let’s now try to decode our encoded message.

-The decoder starts with the same initial dictionary of single characters as the encoder:
+The decoder starts with the same initial dictionary of single characters as the encoder (again, usually we would use 255 characters, but we’re keeping things simple and only using the four characters used in our string):

 | Code | Bits         | Character String |
 |------|--------------|------------------|